appserver-io/appserver/_tuts/running-joomla-on-appserver-io.md

 In order to run the application on appserver.io, download the latest joomla release from joomla.org.

 To install joomla there are now two options.
 The easiest way is to install joomla without creating a vhost.
-Therefore just unpack the joomla source into your Webrootfolder which in case of the appserver is always the webapps folder underneath /opt/appserver/webapps/.
+Therefore just unpack the joomla source into your webrootfolder which in case of the appserver is always the webapps folder underneath /opt/appserver/webapps/.
 In that folder you will still find the already installed example app and of course the welcome page.
 Just create a folder named „joomla“ and unpack the source there.

 After successfully unpacking the joomla sources you are able to use the joomla webinstaller just by open a browser and calling the URL http://127.0.0.1:9080/joomla/.
-Before you you start the installation it is necessary to correct the rights of the joomla folder to ensure joomla is able to write the configuration.
+Before you start the installation it is necessary to correct the rights of the joomla folder to ensure joomla is able to write the configuration.

 ```bash